mperignon/2016-02-04-Flagstaff/lessons/sqlite/02-sort-dup.md

 |837  |lake  |sal  |
 |844  |roe   |rad  |

-This query gives us a good idea of which scientist was at which site, and what measurements they performed while they were there.
+The field `person` is an identifier for the scientist who took each measurement, so this query gives us a good idea of which scientist was at which site and what measurements they performed while they were there.

+## Combining clauses

 Looking at the table,
 it seems like some scientists specialized in certain kinds of measurements.